ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

 ### Cpu cache

-This is always supported.
+Always supported.

 ### Volume button

-It's supported only when `side-volume-button/region` is explicitly configured as one of the following:
+Supported only when `side-volume-button/region` is explicitly configured as one of the following:
 - screen
 - keyboard